-Empty cells in a Cloud Bigtable table do not take up any space.
+Columns that are not used in a Bigtable row do not take up any space in that row.
 Each row is essentially a collection of key/value entries, where the key is a combination of the column family, column qualifier and timestamp.
-If a row does not include a value for a specific key, the key/value entry is simply not present.
+If a row does not include a value for a specific column, the key/value entry is simply not present.

-Cloud Bigtable periodically rewrites your tables to remove deleted entries, and to reorganize your data so that reads and writes are more efficient.
+Bigtable periodically rewrites your tables to remove deleted entries, and to reorganize your data so that reads and writes are more efficient.
 This process is known as a compaction.
-There are no configuration settings for compactions—Cloud Bigtable compacts your data automatically.
+There are no configuration settings for compactions—Bigtable compacts your data automatically.

 Mutations and deletions